 Paperback$16.95+ Add to Bag

 The Beat movement exploded into American culture in the early 1950s with the force of prophecy.
 Not just another literary school, it was an artistic and social revolution.
 William S. Burroughs proclaimed that the Beat writers were “real architects of change.
-There is no doubt that we’re living in a freer America as a result of the Beat literary movement, which… Read More
+There is no doubt that we’re living in a freer America as a result of the Beat literary movement, which is an important part of the larger picture of… Read More

 - edited by